jsdelivr/bootstrapcdn/README.md

 1. Update `config/_config.yml` accordingly
 2. `npm run integrity`
-3. Make sure `npm run ci` passes after the files are on S3/CDN and verify the frontend works as expected without any visual breakage
+3. Make sure `npm run all` passes after the files are on S3/CDN and verify the frontend works as expected without any visual breakage

 ## Backers